KaiYan289/RLpapersnote/README.md

 * *Unsupervised Data Augmentation for Consistency Training* (2019) [TBD]

+* *Fixmatch: Simplifying semi-supervised learning with consistency and confidence*

 # Causal Inference

 Thanks the causal reading group @ MSRA for their valuable opinions on causal inference!
 For a more thorough and professional summary, see *https://github.com/fulifeng/Causal_Reading_Group*.